CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Blocks/data-storage/write-data/write-data-with-key.md

 ### Writing with a key that is already present

-When trying to write to a key that is already present on the [Data Storag Collection] provided, the value of the key is overwritten; see example [Write to a Data Storage Collection but the Key Already Exists][]
+When trying to write to a key that is already present on the [Data Storage Collection][] provided, the value of the key is overwritten; see example [Write to a Data Storage Collection with a Key that Already Exists][Write Existing Key]

 ### Case Sensitivity